DROP · MOTOR VEHICLE THEFTAPRIL 2026 BRIEFINGSAN FRANCISCO · 11.1K residents

 01 · TL;DR

-Five categories moved in North Beach this March — three one-month below-trend signals and two sustained structural shifts.
-The shape is broadly downward across both violent and property crime, with no spikes and no rare events in the mix.
+Five categories moved in North Beach this April — three one-month below-trend signals and two sustained structural shifts.
+The overall shape is broadly downward across property and violent crime, with no spikes and nothing running above trend.

 3 drops2 sustained shifts